CP-Unibo/sunny-cp/README.md

 + roberto.amadini *at* unibo.it
 + mauro.jacopo *at* gmail.com

-Other contributors include:
+Other contributors:
-+ Tong Liu, Meituan, Beijing, China
++ Tong Liu
-+ Mario Sabatini, University of Bologna
++ Mario Sabatini
++ Sebastian Kosch

 ## Acknowledgement